openpassphrase/opp/docs/source/api_ref.rst

-**Body:** ``payload`` object containing a list of category IDs and a boolean ``cascade`` value indicating whether to delete the corresponding rows from the ``entries`` table for each deleted category or simply zero out their category ID values.
+**Body:** ``payload`` object containing a list of category IDs and a boolean ``cascade`` value indicating whether to delete the corresponding rows from the ``items`` table for each deleted category or simply zero out their category ID values.

 *Example:*